Miami company reaches agreement with CUPET to sell fuel in Cuba: What do we know?

-The fuel will be sold exclusively to the private Cuban sector, humanitarian and religious organizations, and entities such as the United States Embassy in Havana.
+The fuel will be sold exclusively to the Cuban private sector, humanitarian and religious organizations, and entities such as the United States Embassy in Havana.

 Bloomberg described the agreement as the largest shipment of American fuel to Cuba since the Eisenhower administration, during the height of the Cold War.